Utterance Clustering Using Stereo Audio Channels: Related Work

+In some research, the clustering algorithms are given greater consideration.
+Delacourt et al.~\cite{delacourt2000distbic} applied the bayesian information criterion (BIC) to measure the distances among utterances, and then they conducted the agglomerative hierarchical clustering (AHC) based on the BIC metrics.
+Li et al.~\cite{li_yang_dai_2014} conducted GMM on MFCC to classify speakers' gender.
+Algabri et al.~\cite{algabri_mathkour_bencherif_alsulaiman_mekhtiche_2017} applied the Gaussian mixture model with the universal background model (GMM-UBM) to recognize speakers according to the MFCC of utterances.
 Shum et al.~\cite{shum2013unsupervised} used the re-segmentation algorithm of the Bayesian GMM clustering model based on i-vector to contribute to improving the speech clustering.
 Zajic et al.~\cite{zajic2017speaker} proposed a model for applying Convolutional Neural Network (CNN) on i-vector to detect speaker changes.
 Wang et al.~\cite{wang2018speaker} developed the LSTM model on d-vector for the speaker diarization.
 Zhang et al.~\cite{zhang2019fully} constructed a supervised speaker diarization system on the extracted d-vector, called unbounded interleaved-state recurrent neural networks (UIS-RNN).

-Compared with the above mentioned works, our study applied the processed audio signals instead of mono audio signal.
-Our processed audio signals are based on the multichannel (stereo) audio signals, and we aimed to keep more representative audio features.
+In comparison to the previous efforts, this study used processed audio signals rather than mono audio samples.
+The processed audio signals are derived from multichannel (stereo) audio signals, and the proposed method attempted to preserve more representative audio characteristics.